canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 - [Preferred Code Repositories](#preferred-code-repositories)
 - [Examples](#examples)

-The Government of Canada creates greater transparency, accountability, increases citizen engagement, and drives innovation and economic opportunities through open data, open information, and open dialogue.
+The Government of Canada creates greater transparency and accountability, increases citizen engagement, and drives innovation and economic opportunities through open data, open information, and open dialogue.

 When developing entirely new software a business or government organization needs to make a choice between keeping the source code restricted or releasing it as OSS.
 Governments and non-profit organizations may wish to release software as OSS to provide a range of additional benefits to OSS communities, businesses, and the general public.
 Software vendors and other businesses often release software as OSS where it is ancillary to their core business.
 They thereby benefit from others collaborating on the software, spreading out the development costs, without reducing their market share for their core competencies.